tjuksingle/BindService/README.md

         MyService getService() {
             return MyService.this;
         }}
-3.Create a global variable MyBinder:
+3.Create a global variable MyBinder ( or simply replace null with new LocalBinder in step 1):

     private LocalBinder myBinder=new LocalBinder();